tytydraco/yessleep/out/The_Weeping_Family_at_the_Graveyard_near_the_Pyre.md

 I was breathless.
 An alive breathless human.
 Yeah.
 I just swapped the alive with the dead ones.

+I heard the noises again.
 I turned my head and saw a big rat chasing a kitten.
 My guesses were correct.
 But does it make a difference? now?

 I walked slower with great difficulty, feeling like blocks of stones were tied to my legs.
 I got on my bike and started it.
 I turned a bit to get a glance from the corner of my field of vision.